Mysticiyer/link-up/README.md

-📎 Link Up – How to Install & Test (v2)
+# 📎 Link Up – How to Install & Test (v2)

 Hi! 👋
 Thanks for helping me test version 2 of this Chrome extension.
 It lets you copy your own LinkedIn profile URL with one click — no more digging through menus.
-Your feedback has helped improve this, and I’d love any more thoughts you have!
+Your feedback has helped improve this, and I'd love any more thoughts you have!

 ---

-🆕 What’s New in Version 2:
+## 🆕 What's New in Version 2:
-• Improved accuracy when copying your profile URL — even when you're already on your profile page.
+- Improved accuracy when copying your profile URL — even when you're already on your profile page.
-• Cleaned up the link to remove edit and overlay suffixes LinkedIn sometimes adds.
+- Cleaned up the link to remove edit and overlay suffixes LinkedIn sometimes adds.
-• Renamed the extension to “Link Up” 🎉
+- Renamed the extension to "Link Up" 🎉

 ---

-🧩 Step-by-Step Installation - Mac (2 min)
+## 🧩 Step-by-Step Installation - Mac (2 min)
 1. Unzip this folder
    - You should see files like manifest.json, popup.html, popup.js, etc.